allie-codes/allie-codes/README.md

 # 👋 Hi, I'm Allie!

-Welcome to my corner of GitHub!
 I’m an academic editor-turned-product-minded builder with a passion for creating smart, streamlined web tools.
-My background blends tech, communication, and entrepreneurship — and I’m currently transitioning into **Product Management / Technical Program Management** roles. 🎯
+My background blends tech, communication, and entrepreneurship, and I’m currently transitioning into **Product Management / Technical Program Management** roles. 🎯

 ---